About the program

 PEACE, the pregnancy early access center

-First trimester miscarriage is the most common complication of pregnancy.
+First-trimester miscarriage is the most common complication of pregnancy.
 Women often don’t know where to turn when they suspect a problem, resulting in unnecessary emergency room utilization.
-This project seeks to test a full-service, urgent-care care model for women with signs of miscarriage to reduce cost, free up OR capacity, reduce blood transfusions and improve patient experience.
+This project seeks to test a full-service, urgent-care care model for women with signs of miscarriage to reduce cost, free up OR capacity, reduce blood transfusions and improve the patient experience.

 Team: Courtney Schreiber, MD, MPH, Program Director for the Penn Family Planning and Pregnancy Loss Center, Obstetrics and Gynecology; Sarita Sonalkar, MD; Jennifer Moore-Conrow, Administrative Director; Shayna Nagel, RN; Janet Williams, Clinical Care Coordinator; Justine Lai, MBA Candidate 2016; Sarah Rottenberg, Associate Director, Integrated Product Design, Penn